BLUE PLANET Berlin Water Dialogues meets AquaNES

 The potential of nature-based solutions

-Stefan Uhlenbrook, Coordinator and Director, United Nations World Water Assessment Programme (UNESCO WWAP)
+Stefan Uhlenbrook, Coordinator, UNESCO World Water Assessment Programme (UNESCO WWAP) & Director, UNESCO Programme Office on Global Water Assessment

 |10:30||Coffee Break & Networking|